jackalope-code/future-tts/README.md

 Custom BeautifulSoup transcript parsing for this project.
 Not yet standardized for other custom TTS implementations.

 ## TODO:
-Segments are bugged on the second folder

-AI training test
+- AI training test

-either multi voice training or filtering. somehow exact speakers must be specified.
+- Merge and filter pipeline?
+- Process segments and clips so that sections can be skipped through arbitrarily.
+- Add speaker filtering when working with clips/segments??
+Merge/filter pipeline may make this unnecessary.

+## BUGS
-output dir is created even on errors
+- output dir is created even on errors

-clip.py should use default dirs
+- There's more bugs in comments